 - Environments that lack structure, are unpredictable, or demand high levels of creativity may be uncomfortable for you

-- Talk to your mentors or a Career Coach about the career planning process.
+- Talk to your mentors or a Career Educator about the career planning process.
 You will value their wisdom and expertise as you make decisions

 Reflect on your Harmony® Talent

 - How do you help people in conflict find agreement?

 - What do you do when you sense a potentially tense interaction?